romshark/Go-1-2-Proposal---Immutability/README.md

 #### 1.1.3.
 The "Slow but Safe vs Dangerous but Fast" Dilemma
-As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies degrade runtime performance.
-This dilemma encourage us to write unsafe mutable APIs when targeting optimal runtime performance.
+As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies inevitably degrade runtime performance.
+This dilemma encourage us to either write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.

 We have to choose between performance and safety even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.

 ### 1.2.
 Benefits
 Support for immutable types would provide the benefits listed below and sorted